StrikerX3/TCPRelay.NET/TCPRelayCommon/readme.txt

     - Console: use the -sbs:## parameter
 	- GUI: use the newly added Send Buffer field to adjust the buffer size
 	- The default size is 8 KB
+  - Increasing this might help reduce or eliminate dropped frames, especially on connections with high latency to the server
 - GUI
   - FIXED: [a1] status tooltip did not clear when TCPRelay was started sucessfully after an error.
   - FIXED: [a1] added localization support for several hard-coded strings.
   - FIXED: [a1] component layout updated manually for localization.
+Components should no longer overlap.
   - FIXED: [a2] old Twitch.tv ingest server list was shut down.
 Updated to the new Kraken REST API.
 Fixes an error when starting TCPRelay.